Skip to main content

 Custom Types

-When public component methods use custom structs or enums, those types must be annotated with #[export_type] so the compiler can generate corresponding WIT interface definitions.
+When public component methods use custom structs or enums, those types must be annotated with #[export_type] so the compiler can include them in the component's public API.
 Types used only internally (in private methods or local variables) don't need this annotation.

 Exporting structs